Coolest Medieval Party With Photos, Games and Food Ideas

 Finding the perfect birthday party theme for a particular child tends to be more art than science, but our Kingdom Festival for my five-year old son Davis turned out better than he would have ever dreamed.
 The thrills we receive as parents in seeing the beaming grin on our child’s face throughout the party and including the afterglow are tough to parallel.
-Davis still talks about the party now months afterward, and I expect he will for years.
+Davis still talks about his medieval party now months afterward, and I expect he will for years.

 One focus of our children’s parties for the past three years is that rather than having our children receive presents for their birthdays, we’ve raised money for charitable causes in which we deeply believe.
 Because we won’t be dealing with mounds of gifts, it’s easier to justify inviting more friends, classmates, and acquaintances.
 The more kids, the merrier!
 Also, more money is raised for the charity, so everybody wins!
 We’ve also found that our children don’t miss the presents.
 It’s the party they desire – so we go all out.
 They are involved in all the planning, which is loads of fun, truly making the party their day.